© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Iron Furnace SW of Clydach is a scheduled monument protected by Cadw under reference BR160.
 View the official record →

-Iron Furnace SW of Clydach is a scheduled ancient monument representing Post-Medieval and Modern industrial ironworking activity in Breconshire.
+Iron Furnace SW of Clydach is a post-medieval ironworks structure located in Breconshire, Wales, dating from the industrial period when the region became a significant centre of iron production.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR160.

 Iron Furnace SW of Clydach dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Iron Furnace SW of Clydach is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR160.